daniel-inka/pallycon-docs-v3/content/multidrm/packaging/aws-elemental.en.md

 ![mediaconvert3](/docs/images/mediaconvert-3.png)

 4. Select the DRM encryption option, and then enter the Resource ID, System ID, and URL.
-	- Resource ID : It is a value corresponding to the content ID (CID) in the integration specification in [Multi DRM License Integration Guide]({{ %ref "multidrm-license.en.md"%}}).
+	- Resource ID: It is a value corresponding to the content ID (CID) in the integration specification in [Multi DRM License Integration Guide]({{%ref "multidrm-license.en.md"%}}).
-	- System ID : The DRM-specific system id value specified in [Dash System ID](http://dashif.org/identifiers/content_protection).
+	- System ID: The DRM-specific system id value specified in [Dash System ID](http://dashif.org/identifiers/content_protection).
 You need to set PlayReady and Widevine ID for DASH output(as shown below) and set FairPlay ID for HLS output.
-		- PlayReady : 9A04F079-9840-4286-AB92-E65BE0885F95
+		- PlayReady: 9A04F079-9840-4286-AB92-E65BE0885F95
-		- Widevine : EDEF8BA9-79D6-4ACE-A3C8-27DCD51D21ED
+		- Widevine: EDEF8BA9-79D6-4ACE-A3C8-27DCD51D21ED
-		- FairPlay : 94CE86FB-07FF-4F43-ADB8-93D2FA968CA2
+		- FairPlay: 94CE86FB-07FF-4F43-ADB8-93D2FA968CA2
-	- URL : Enter the following KMS URL.
+	- Key Provider URL: Enter the following KMS URL.
 The `enc-token` at the end of the URL is an API authentication token that is generated when you sign up PallyCon service, and can be found on the [PallyCon Console](https://console.pallycon.com) site.
 		```
 		https://kms.pallycon.com/cpix/getKey?enc-token={enc-token}
 		```
+	- Certificate ARN: leave it blank
+	- Play device compatibility: CENC v1

 	![mediaconvert4](/docs/images/mediaconvert-4.png)